 To create an SEO-optimized website structure, you need to have a clear hierarchy defining the order of importance of all the content on your blog or website.

-This order of importance must be like a pyramid: your Homepage is at the top, this is the first page of all and your business card.
+This order of importance must be like a pyramid: your Homepage is at the top, this is the first page of all, and also your business card.

 So you have your URL structure > the Menus (linking to your main pages: about page, mission page, resources page, etc) > the Categories and Sub-Categories that lead to your posts.